-Regarding demographic data of the studied women, the findings of the current study illustrated that the mean age of the studied pregnant women was 24.39 ± 4.91 for study group and 24.24 ± 5.04 for control group, when study done by Gahangiri et al., (2020) found that the mean age of participants was 30.10 ± 5.8 for intervention group and 28.78 ± 4.6 for control group.
-Also, Al-Tell et al., (2010) who conducted a study on 102 pregnant women in Palestine and found that mean age of studied pregnant women was $22\pm.624$.
+Regarding demographic data of the studied women, the findings of the current study illustrated that the mean age of the studied pregnant women was 24.39±4.91 for study group and 24.24±5.04 for control group, when study done by Gahangiri et al., (2020) found that the mean age of participants was 30.10±5.8 for intervention group and 28.78±4.6 for control group.
+Also, Al-Tell et al., (2010) who conducted a study on 102 pregnant women in Palestine and found that mean age of studied pregnant women was 22±.624.

-Our study results demonstrated that about half of the studied pregnant women in both groups had secondary education also; more than one third of their spouses had secondary education.
-Additionally, most of studied pregnant women were housewives and more than half of their spouses were workers and not employees.
-This result is similar to Al-Tell et al., (2010) who illustrated that 45.1% and 43.1 of study and control groups respectively had secondary education and more than two thirds of them were household.
-Also, a study conducted by Triharini et al., (2019) in Indonesia on 30 pregnant women found that 60.0% of the intervention group and 79.9% of the control group had secondary education levels.
+Our study results demonstrated that less than half of the studied pregnant women in both groups had secondary education also; more than one third of their spouses had secondary education.
+Additionally, less than three quarters of the studied pregnant women were housewives and more than half of their spouses were workers.
+This finding was similar to Al-Tell et al., (2010), who illustrated that 45.1% and 43.1 of their study and control groups respectively had secondary education and less than two thirds of them were household.
+Also, this finding disagreed with the study conducted by Triharini et al., (2019) in Indonesia on 30 pregnant women who found that 60.0% of their intervention group and 79.9% of their control group had secondary education levels.

 This result discussed the fact that lack of pregnant women knowledge and practice about healthy lifestyle and good eating habits increase their risk to iron deficiency anemia.
 Moreover, about two thirds of study and control groups were from rural areas.
-This result agrees with Abdel Mageed et al., (2017) who found that nearly two thirds of study group came from rural areas.
+This result agreed with Abdel Mageed et al., (2017) who found that nearly two thirds of their study group lived in rural areas.

-Regarding family size and income more than one third of both groups had three persons and more than half of them have insufficient monthly income.
+Regarding family size and income, more than one third of both groups had three persons in their family and more than half of them had insufficient monthly income.
 The previous study results may make pregnant women more susceptible to iron deficiency anemia.

-The results of the current study showed that Body Mass Index (BMI) for study group was 27.66 ± 3.43 as the minimum BMI was 20 and maximum was 36.26.
-As for control group it was 27.91 ± 3.64 as the minimum BMI was 20.45 and maximum was 38.44.
-This result is relatively come in line with Sunuwar et al., (2019) who found that BMI in intervention group was 22.18 ±3.15 and in control group was 22.87 ±3.86.
+The results of the current study showed that Body Mass Index (BMI) for the study group was 27.66 ± 3.43 as the minimum BMI was 20 and maximum was 36.26.
+As for the control group, it was 27.91 ± 3.64 as the minimum BMI was 20.45 and maximum was 38.44.
+These results were relatively came in the line with Sunuwar et al., (2019) who found that BMI in their intervention group was 22.18 ± 3.15 and in the control group was 22.87 ± 3.86 .